 When using jQuery (or any other JavaScript library for that matter), have you ever wondered how to test whether an element exists using a selector?
 Well, maybe you haven’t, but I have – lots of times – so I thought I’d share how it’s done here because it’s not as simple as it seems.
-The obvious thing would simply be to wrap a selector in an if statement, right?

 if ($("#mydiv")){